KxSystems/docs/docs/basics/iteration.md

 14
 ```

-There are two groups of iterators: maps and progressors.
+There are two groups of iterators: maps and accumulators.

 ### Maps